-Governance and risk controls (GRC) compliance while utilizing cloud solutions becomes an argument.
+Governance and risk controls (GRC) compliance while utilizing cloud solutions in Insurance becomes an argument.
 Technical challenges entail rewriting app architecture and interoperability concerns.
 Companies can also not determine the total cost of ownership, bandwidth expenses, and expense incurred due to latency and downtime, which further drives them away from transferring to the cloud hassle-free.

-Most insurance companies are still grappling with archaic systems.
+Most insurance test automation companies are still grappling with archaic systems.
 Their management is uncertain about the complexity of the technical migration, and the time it would absorb.
 They do not have sufficient support that can lead them and help them solve their doubts.

 Zero percent interest rates have further weakened investment revenue and profitability.
 Regulatory intervention is endangering margins and capacity of loss reserves, such as calls to return premiums based on decreased usage.
 In parallel, insurers have been forced to return to technology and operational flexibility in the wake of the sudden disruption of sourced assistance.